Skip to content

 A new way to discover

-The global metagenome – comprising millions of microbial species – is a vast and largely unexplored territory for drug discovery.
+The global metagenome – comprising millions of microbial and plant species – is a vast and largely unexplored territory for drug discovery.

 1% of the world’s microbial genomes have been sequenced.
-Several of the existing blockbuster drugs were discovered here.
+Many existing blockbuster drugs were discovered here.

 99% of microbial